Home > Legal & compliance > Could a 1% consumption tax topple Peru’s betting ambitions?

 How big will the impact be?

-The full impact of the consumption tax remains to be seen, although Perez warns it could end up being a “nightmare” that leads to Apuesta Total cutting jobs.
+The full impact of the consumption tax remains to be seen, although Perez warns it could be a “nightmare” and lead to Apuesta Total cutting jobs.

 “It’s nothing difficult,” Milosevic explains.
 “It’s nothing we don’t see across Europe.
 The days of low or medium taxation in gambling are over.